NACHA Rules Awareness Information

 Time Bank as an ODFI may establish additional risk management procedures such as requiring an audit of its Originators activity be performed, closely monitoring the return volume of its originators, and assessing the risk associated with the type of ACH activity performed by each Originator.
 Time Bank may also limit the types of standard entry class codes for which can be originated using Time Bank’s routing number.

-Below are revisions to the 2021-2022 Rules which will become effective throughout the 2022 year.
+Below are recent revisions to the Rules.
 It is important that you as an Originator or a Third-Party Sender utilizing the ACH network to process debit and credits make appropriate changes to your internal processes as necessary to accommodate any Rules changes that may be applicable to you.
 For a detailed and complete list of proposed rules and amendments and rule changes, visit https://www.nacha.org/rules/operating-rules.
 If you have any questions regarding the impact of these Rules, please do not hesitate to contact your Time Bank account officer.

 March 18, 2022